-Sewickley Herald 2012 Man, Woman, Citizen of the Year named
+Sewickley Herald announces Man, Woman, Citizen of the Year

-Each year, the staff at the Sewickley Herald has the difficult task of deciding who to select as our Man, Woman and Citizen of the Year.
+Each year, Sewickley Herald staff members have the difficult task of deciding who to select as our Man, Woman and Citizen of the Year.

-As evidenced by the number of nominations we've received, we know there is no shortage of people who do so much for the community and who are deserving of this award.
+As evidenced by the number of nominations we've received, there is no shortage of people who are deserving of this honor.

-Thank you to all who took the time to nominate someone in the community to be awarded our 2012 Man, Woman and Citizen of the Year.
+Thank you to all who took the time to nominate someone to be considered for our 2014 Man, Woman and Citizen of the Year.

 After much consideration, the Herald staff is pleased to announce this year's honorees.